Skin · Condition

 Rigorous sun protection is the single most important intervention — SPF 50+ daily, ideally with iron oxides for visible light protection, applied and reapplied consistently.
 Heat avoidance matters (saunas, vigorous exercise, very hot showers).
 Brightening actives — tranexamic acid, azelaic acid, niacinamide, vitamin C, alpha arbutin — fade melasma gradually over months.
 What home products cannot do is fully resolve melasma, which is inherently chronic.
 Home management combined with clinical treatment is what produces sustainable improvement; home management alone stabilises rather than clears.

 Melasma improvement is gradual and requires sustained commitment.
-Most clients see lightening within 4–8 weeks of starting a course, with progressive improvement over 6–12 sessions.
-Melasma is chronic — the goal is effective control rather than permanent cure.
-Maintenance treatments and ongoing sun protection are typically needed long-term to prevent recurrence.
-Hormonal changes (pregnancy, stopping/starting contraceptives) can trigger new flares even after successful treatment.
+Most clients see meaningful lightening within 4–8 weeks of starting a Fotona course, with progressive improvement over 4–6 thulium sessions.
+Melasma is chronic — the goal is effective control of the visible pigmentation, not permanent cure.
+Maintenance sessions and ongoing daily sun protection are typically needed long-term to keep results stable.
+Hormonal changes (pregnancy, stopping/starting contraceptives, HRT) can trigger new flares even after successful treatment — recurrence is part of the natural pattern, not a treatment failure.
 Realistic expectation setting is part of good melasma care.

 Start with a consultation at our Coventry clinic (15 Little Park Street).
-Your clinician classifies melasma depth (epidermal, dermal, mixed), assesses skin tone and triggers, and designs a gentle protocol.
+Your clinician classifies melasma depth (epidermal, dermal, mixed), assesses skin tone and triggers, and designs a Fotona thulium and peel protocol.
 Clients travelling from Leamington Spa or further afield are welcome — consultations can be booked at either Feonix location.
-Peel and skincare courses are quoted individually.
+Fotona thulium is £350 per session, £945 for a course of three (10% saving), or £1,680 for a course of six (20% saving); peel courses are quoted individually.
 Klarna finance is available.
 We'll set realistic expectations upfront — melasma is managed, not cured.

 Melasma responds to gentle, consistent treatment combined with rigorous sun and trigger management.
 A consultation at Feonix Aesthetics sets realistic expectations and builds a protocol you can sustain — steady improvement, not quick fixes.